Sara and Hoppity: Plot

 Sara Brown lives with her parents, above their "Toy Hospital" shop.
 In the first episode an old man brings in a broken toy, which he has found in a goblin ring, to sell.
 The toy, called "Hoppity", can sing and dance, but it is a "falling over dance" as the toy only has one leg.
 Her parents want nothing to do with the toy, but Miss Julie who lives up in the attic and makes clothes for all the toys, gives Sara the money to buy Hoppity.

 The man accepts six pence.
 Sara washes the dirty toy and her father finds it a new leg, but one a little bit shorter than the other.
 Miss Julie gives her clothes for him, and her mother gives Hoppity two shiny glass beads for eyes.
 Her mother cuts off a little of Sara's hair and puts it on the bald doll's head.
 Miss Julie also gives Sara an apron with a pocket big enough for Hoppity.

-When wound up, the toy dances and sings annoying "Diddly dum, diddly dee" song, which Sara somehow understands.
+When wound up, the toy dances and sings an annoying "Diddly dum, diddly dee" song, which Sara somehow understands.
 Being very naughty, Hoppity's ideas often lead Sara into trouble.
 For example, in the first episode, she cuts all the flowers from an expensive hat, belonging to her step aunt Matilda, to put in a vase on the dining table.